 ..\administrator\components\com_fabrik\language\xx-XX\xx-XX.com_fabrik.iniwhere xx-XX is your language code (e.g. de-DE = German, fr-FR = French, el-GR = Greek).

 So for each 'language' folder:

 - copy the folder "en-GB" to "xx-XX"

 - in the folder xx-XX rename all files en-GB to xx-XX...

 - start translating

 At the moment these languages are (partly) supported:

 da-DK, de-DE, el-GR, en-GB, es-ES, fr-FR, it-IT, ja-JP, nl-NL, pt-BR, ru-RU

 Publishing (top)Last but not least, please send you translation to the fabrik team.
-Best is via transifex, but if you are a Github user, you can submit a PR.
+Best is to submit a PR to Github.